ho94949/bms-archive/README.md

 # Supported Song Table

 Available means every sabun is supported.

-Planned means we have plan that every sabun on the table will be supported Paused means we tried to gather sabun but failed on some and project was paused.
+Planned means we have plan that every sabun on the table will be supported.

+Paused means we tried to gather sabun but failed on some and project was paused.

 ## Available